efredine/xero-app-sync/README.md

 ## Take it for a spin

-* Make sure your python virtual environment activated `source venv/bin/activate`
+* Make sure your python virtual environment activated `source .venv/bin/activate`
-* Start flask application `python3 app.py`
+* Start flask application `python app.py`
-* Launch your browser and navigate to http://localhost:5000/login
+* Launch your browser and navigate to http://localhost:5001/login
 * You should be redirected to Xero login page.
 * Grant access to your user account and select the Demo company to connect to.
 * Done - try out the different API calls